 - For restaurants: Zomato, TripAdvisor

-- For service providers (contractors, roofers, cleaners, etc.): AngiesList, HomeAdvisor
+- For service providers (contractors, roofers, cleaners, etc.): Angi (formerly AngiesList), HomeAdvisor

-The best thing you can do for your online reputation is to ensure that you're receiving a steady stream of positive reviews on a limited number of the most important online review sites for your business.
+The best thing you can do for your online reputation is to ensure that you’re receiving a steady stream of positive reviews on a limited number of your business’s most important online review sites.

-Once you've identified the most important review sites for your business, you can focus on getting customers to write those reviews.
-It's often as simple as asking your customers to review you.
+Once you’ve identified your business’s most important review sites, you can focus on getting customers to write those reviews.
+It’s often as simple as asking your customers to review you.